 In accordance with normal commercial practice the Foundation has purchased insurance to protect trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on Foundation business.
-The insurance provides cover up to £3,000,000 on any one claim and the cost for the period ended 31 August 2018 was £558.
-The cost of this insurance is included in the total insurance cost.
+The insurance provides cover up to £5,000,000 on any one claim and forms part of a commercial combined policy with Aviva.
+Because the policy combines a number of different insurances the cost for the Trustees' and Officers' liability cover is not separately identifiable and is included in the total insurance cost.